-At our house, every occasion is celebrated with food and caramel corn was requested as a snack for the decorating "party".
-That's good, since it may take days to get all the decorating done.
-This recipe should be enough to last the two of us couple of days.
+At our house, every occasion is celebrated with food and caramel corn has become a favorite snack while we are decorating.
+While it is not of my own invention, I've tweaked this recipe until it meets with Steve's approval.
+This is now part of our holiday treats, just like homemade candies and Christmas cookies.
+This recipe should be enough to last for a couple of days.
 If not, it’s easy enough to do another batch.
 It is a little time consuming, but between stirring I can decorate the kitchen!

-So put on those Christmas carols and let's get poppin’ corn!
+So put on those Christmas carols and let's get poppin’!

 1 cup butter